Heavy Metal Toxicity: The Hidden Threat Lurking in Your Food, Water, and Environment

 How do heavy metals enter the body?

-What symptoms suggest possible heavy metal burden?
+What symptoms suggest a possible heavy metal burden?

 Which tests can assess heavy metal exposure?